pH7Software/pH7-Social-Dating-CMS/README.md

 Coded & Designed with lots of ❤️ by [Pierre-Henry Soria](http://ph7.me).
 A passionate Belgian software engineer 🍫🍺

+## Hire Me At Your Company?

+Do you need someone like me (and willing to relocate) at your company..?
+[Let's chat together](https://www.linkedin.com/in/ph7enry/)!

 ## Official Website

 [pH7CMS.com](http://ph7cms.com)